PipelineAI/pipeline/docs/quickstart/README.md

 env-conda-activate          <-- Switch to a New Model (Updates Conda Environment)

 help                        <-- This List of CLI Commands

+model-init                  <-- Initialize New Model in Empty Directory model-tar                   <-- Tar Model Before Uploading to PipelineAI model-untar                 <-- Untar Model After Uploading to PipelineAI model-upload                <-- Upload to PipelineAI

 predict-http-test           <-- Test Model Cluster (Http-based)